microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 In the event that the installation of the DotNetAdapter cannot be performed via MSBuild for Unity, the following steps can be performed.

+> [!Important]
+> Using both MSBuild for Unity and another NuGet client within the same project is not supported and can result in potential dependency resolution issues.

 1. Install a NuGet client

     > [!Note]